TheEmidee/UECodingStandard/cpp_standards.md

 Never use `const` on a return type, as this inhibits move semantics for complex types, and will give compile warnings for built-in types.
 This rule only applies to the return type itself, not the target type of a pointer or reference being returned.

+Don't add `const` on the function arguments in the function declaration.
+But add them in the implementation if the argument is immutable.

 https://docs.unrealengine.com/en-US/Programming/Development/CodingStandard/index.html#constcorrectness
 https://www.cprogramming.com/tutorial/const_correctness.html